vislearn/ngdsac_horizon/README.md

 ![](images/network.png)

 A network consumes the input image and predicts two outputs: 1) a set of 2D points that the horizon line is fitted to using NG-DSAC, and 2) for each data point a sampling weight used by NG-DSAC to guide the search for the best model with highest inlier count.
 The output of the network is the horizon line represented by slope and intercept.
-The pipeline is trained end-to-end, i.e. the network learn to place the 2D points in a way that the robust model fit leads to a good horizon estimate.
+The pipeline is trained end-to-end, i.e. the network learns to place the 2D points in a way that the robust model fit leads to a good horizon estimate.

 For more details, we kindly refer to the [paper](https://arxiv.org/abs/1905.04132).
 You find a BibTeX reference of the paper at the end of this readme.